Skip to content

 Target scope and rate limiting

-The SOCKS5 handler enforces target scope and rate limit rules before establishing the upstream connection.
-If a target is blocked by scope rules, the proxy responds with SOCKS5 reply code 0x02 (connection not allowed by ruleset).
+The SOCKS5 negotiator enforces target scope and rate limit rules before establishing the upstream connection.
+If a target is blocked by scope rules, the negotiator responds with SOCKS5 reply code 0x02 (connection not allowed by ruleset).
 Rate-limited targets also receive the same error reply.

 Limitations